3.3 Eye Protection

 - Flying particles or broken glass

-- Hot liquids or molten metal
+- Hot liquids or heated equipment

 - Potentially injurious light radiation

-Additional information can be found on the OSHA Eye and Face Protection. and EHS Eye Protection in Laboratory Spaces webpage.
+Additional information can be found on the OSHA Eye and Face Protection and EHS Eye Protection in Laboratory Spaces webpage.

 3.3.1 Eye Protection Selection